Contact Zimmerman Services (02) 4979 1390

 - the Manager of Zimmerman Services who also fulfils the role of Secretary to the Council.

 For more information on the Council, please review the constitution.

-The Council will also publish a summary report of the Council's quarterly meetings, also available to download from this web page.
+The Council also publishes a summary report of the Council's quarterly meetings, also available to download from this web page.